mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 Sales are down slightly from November, but December was still my second-highest revenue month of all time.
 I'm continuing to enjoy the revenue boost from [selling just one product](/retrospectives/2021/12/#reducing-to-a-single-product-nearly-doubled-sales).

 My cash profit is down because I'm investing heavily in inventory for 2022.
 With the chip shortage continuing, I want to secure as many electronic components as possible.
-Otherwise, I'll constantly have to redesign TinyPilot's circuit boards to swap in components as certain items become unavailable.
+Otherwise, I'll constantly have to redesign TinyPilot's circuit boards around unavailable parts.

 ## Releasing the Voyager 2